 Students ineligible for a cumulative total of five weeks during a sport or activity season shall be removed from the team.
+Eligibility is only run the week prior to games.
 Students who are not passing may continue to belong to clubs and organizations that meet during the school day.
 However, ineligible students may not attend meetings, field trips or participate in activities that are directly associated with the organization during the time they are ineligible.